drupal-soda/docs/docs/terminology.md

 Datasets should have fields and fields keep data.
 For example, a Dataset with traffic data may have fields such as ID, timestamp of the log, location etc.

+- **Dataset item or Data item or simply Item**:
+The individual (unique) piece of data of a Dataset.
+Many data items create a Dataset.

 - **REST API**:
 Please check on [Wikipedia](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Soda offers an extensible REST API for its Datasets.